microsoft/onnxruntime/docs/genai/api/java.md

 #### Parameters

-- `generatorParams`: The prompt and settings to run the model with.
+-`generatorParams`: the prompt and settings to run the model with.
-- `listener`: Optional callback for tokens to be provided as they are generated.
+-`listener`: optional callback for tokens to be provided as they are generated.
 NOTE: Token generation will be blocked until the listener's `accept` method returns.

 #### Throws

-`GenAIException`- On failure.
+`GenAIException`- on failure.

 #### Returns

 The generated text.